 How did we get involved with mission in Ethiopia?

 We turned our global mission attention to the Abaya ADP.
 Faith’s World Vision Child Sponsorship Ambassador Donna Touros began working with our congregation to focus sponsoring children in the ADP.
 The Faith congregation embraced the opportunity.
+Around 100 children are presently being sponsored by our parishioners in the Abaya ADP.
 Our mission ministry did a fundraiser for a water project in 2010, and collected $19,000 in contributions from the congregation to build a 6,604 US gallon water reservoir with one distribution point that serves approximately 2,000 members of a woreda (neighborhood community).

 In 2011, Faith held its first Hope Sunday with several information and child sponsorship displays with representation by the Ethiopian Orthodox Church.
 In 2011, Faith raised $33,000 to contribute to a school block, that consists of 3 classroom, holding about 80 students each.

 In 2012, Faith sent another Vision team to see the progress in the ADP.
 Jon Cash, Jenny May, David Nash, Natalie Reyes, Maria Rodriquez (also was on the 2010 Vision trip), and Pastor Jim Zazzera returned and reported on the accelerated rate the ADP was developing the Abaya area.
 Faith raised another $8,000 for the World Vision Horn of Africa Famine Relief effort.
 We held our second Faith Hope Sunday that also included the Ethiopian Orthodox Church congregation, who made our congregation authentic Ethiopian food, a formal coffee ceremony and performed music and dance in worship.